ArupAus/lunchtimepython/readme.md

 Session 4: Working with Files

-- Read, edit and write text and csv files
+- Read, edit, and write text and csv files

 Session 5: Group Project